 College students can also benefit from scholarships that are only open to students pursuing a certain field of study, such as computer science, medicine, political science, or the arts.
 No matter what you attend college for, you can find support through scholarships on Bold.org and from other sources.

-The best scholarships for you will depend on a variety of factors, such as your demographic or identity, your academic performance, your passions, and your background.
+The best scholarships for you will depend on various factors, such as your demographic or identity, academic performance, passions, and background.
 All scholarships for high school seniors can be advantageous, but seniors will have the best chances of winning if they seek out scholarships that are only eligible to a select group of students.

 No-essay scholarships, for example, are often open to all or most students.
 As a result, these scholarships receive many applications and are quite competitive.
 These scholarships can still be valuable and are good options for busy students who don't have time to write an essay, but applicants should also consider applying for scholarships with more eligibility requirements.